Solving chess

-Solving chess consists of finding an optimal strategy for the game of chess; that is, one by which one of the players (White or Black) can always force a victory, or either can force a draw (see solved game).
-It also means more generally solving chess-like games (i.e. combinatorial games of perfect information), such as Capablanca chess and infinite chess.
+Solving chess consists of finding an optimal strategy for the game of chess; that is, one by which one of the players (White or Black) can always force either a victory or a draw (see solved game).
+It is also related to more generally solving chess-like games (i.e. combinatorial games of perfect information) such as Capablanca chess and infinite chess.
 In a weaker sense, solving chess may refer to proving which one of the three possible outcomes (White wins; Black wins; draw) is the result of two perfect players, without necessarily revealing the optimal strategy itself (see indirect proof).

 No complete solution for chess in either of the two senses is known, nor is it expected that chess will be solved in the near future (if ever).
-There is disagreement on whether the current exponential growth of computing power will continue long enough to someday allow for solving it by "brute force", i.e. by checking all possibilities.

 Progress to date is extremely limited; there are tablebases of perfect endgame play with a small number of pieces (up to seven), and some chess variants have been solved at least weakly.
-Calculated estimates of game tree complexity and state-space complexity of chess exist which provide a bird's eye view of the computational effort that might be required to solve the game.
+Calculated estimates of game-tree complexity and state-space complexity of chess exist which provide a bird's eye view of the computational effort that might be required to solve the game.

 Partial results

 Endgame tablebases

 Endgame tablebases are computerized databases that contain precalculated exhaustive analyses of positions with small numbers of pieces remaining on the board.
 Tablebases have solved chess to a limited degree, determining perfect play in a number of endgames, including all non-trivial endgames with no more than seven pieces or pawns (including the two kings).

 One consequence of developing the seven-piece endgame tablebase is that many interesting theoretical chess endings have been found.
-One example is a mate-in-546 position, which with perfect play is a forced checkmate in 546 moves, ignoring the 50-move rule.
-Such a position is beyond the ability of any human to solve, and no chess engine plays it correctly, either, without access to the tablebase.
-As of January 2023, the longest forced mating sequence was discovered for the 8-man tablebase (also ignoring the 50-move rule), which was discovered in mid-2022 by developer, computer chess enthusiast, and physicist Marc Bourzutschky.
-The 8-man tablebase is currently incomplete, though, so it is not guaranteed that this is the absolute limit for the 8-man tablebase.
+The longest seven-piece example is a mate-in-549 position discovered in the Lomonosov tablebase by Guy Haworth, ignoring the 50-move rule.
+Such a position is beyond the ability of any human to solve, and no chess engine plays it correctly, either, without access to the tablebase, which initially (in 2014) required 140 TB of storage space and the use of a supercomputer but was later reduced down to 18.4 TB through the Syzygy tablebase.
+As of January 2023, the longest known forced mating sequence for the eight-piece tablebase (also ignoring the 50-move rule) was 584 moves.
+This was discovered in mid-2022 by Marc Bourzutschky.
+The eight-piece tablebase is currently incomplete, though, so it is not guaranteed that this is the absolute limit for the eight-piece tablebase.